 “I first entered the Ampersand Prize with my previous novel, but it didn't place.
-I was shocked when I was longlisted this year with What It Takes and never imagine I'd make it to the shortlist, let alone win it.
+I was shocked when I was longlisted this year with Stars Like Us and never imagine I'd make it to the shortlist, let alone win it.

 “When I found out I was the winner I was trying so hard to be calm and professional but I just jumped up and down and made weird squeaking noises!
 Roscoe, my winsome mascot hound and ‘Head of Security’ was very perplexed!